Court Rules

 How do I request an adjournment or extension before Judge Sarah L. Cave?

-Requests should be made at least 48 hours in advance when this rule applies before Judge Sarah L. Cave.
-Adjournment requests must be filed 48 hours in advance (except emergencies).
+Requests should be made at least 14 calendar days in advance when this rule applies before Judge Sarah L. Cave.
+Pre-sentence submissions for misdemeanors due 2 weeks before scheduled meeting.

-View ruleSource: page 2, section Communications with Chambers
+View ruleSource: page 1, section III.
+Misdemeanor Sentencing

 Complete rules summary for Judge Sarah L. Cave